 Vice President of Risk Management

 The Vice President of Risk Management coordinates , oversee and assists coaches and volunteers with required certifications, as well as the use of HCR and other on-line requirements.
-They receive and process complaints from or related to SMHA teams, coaches, volunteers or members, initiate disciplinary committee and processes where necessary, liaise with Hockey Nova Scotia as required and prepare and distribute notices of suspension as necessary.
 The Vice President of Risk Management works closely with the Safety Coordinator to address safety concerns of any nature within the association as requested.

 Treasurer